analyst-one/oikaze/src/tutorial.md

 ### 3. Creating Token Files

-In Oikaze, token files store your design tokens, such as colors, sizes, and other style-related properties.
+In Oikaze, token files store your design tokens, such as colors, sizes, and other properties.
 Create a separate file for each token category, and define your tokens using SCSS variables.
 Let's create two token files: `colors.scss` and `sizes.scss` as examples.

 ```scss
 // colors.scss